 In spite of her demanding work and traveling schedule, Jones always finds a way to nurture and cultivate close relationships with family and friends.
 And even though she enjoys her solitude and will go for periods of quietude and aloneness when her heart requests it of her, she is quick to note that we all need special people in our lives.

 Among the most special are many of her clients.
 “My work brings me into contact with wonderful people all over the world.
 When I travel to give talks or work with individuals or groups of people, I always meet amazing, inspiring folks who uplift me.
 I am inspired when I can spend time with like-minded people and those who need my support in their desire to live peaceful, happy lives and who aspire to be in touch with their empowered, sacred-loving presence.”

-So if you feel stuck in your life or like you’re in a “spin-cycle” lifestyle; or if you feel you’ve lost some of your joy in living and would like to experience a lasting happiness; or perhaps you just need some gentle, loving, efficacious guidance to live in a more meaningful way . . . then you may want to do the following: Check out Jones’s books and peruse the following pages on under this heading, as well as all of the pages on her website, and discover way you can receive blessings from her work.
+So if you feel stuck in your life or like you’re in a “spin-cycle” lifestyle; or if you feel you’ve lost some of your joy in living and would like to experience a lasting happiness; or perhaps you just need some gentle, loving, efficacious guidance to live in a more meaningful way . . . then you may want to do the following: Check out Jones’s books, Wired for High-Level Wellness, A Hug in a Mug, Kitchen Gardening, Invest in Yourself with Exercise, and UPLIFTED: 12 Minutes to More Joy, Faith, Peace, Kindness & Vitality as well as all the pages on her website, and discover ways you can receive blessings from her work.
 Her wish for you is to live with gratitude, champion high self-esteem, and celebrate yourself and your life every day.